 Patricia Garcia is a Project Coordinator who joined Kearns & West in March 2015.
 She has experience in meeting logistics planning and support, stakeholder outreach, project management, supporting complex invoicing processes, and supporting the account and business system migration.
 Her interests include stakeholder engagement, environmental justice, system integrations, system processes and efficiencies.

-Jack Hughes is an Associate with Kearns & West and joined the firm in February 2018.
+Jack Hughes is a Senior Associate with Kearns & West and joined the firm in February 2018.
 He has a Master of Public Policy from Oregon State University where his studies focused on collaborative land and natural resource management.
 Prior to joining Kearns & West, Jack served as a conservation manager for an regional watershed conservancy, involving public and government agency coordination during implementation of projects.
 He is interested in collaborative processes, environmental policy, natural resource and open space management, and land-use planning.
 His current projects at Kearns & West span environmental and resiliency policy in Southern California.

-Matt Marvin is an Associate at Kearns & West and joined the firm in April 2016.
+Matt Marvin is a Senior Associate at Kearns & West and joined the firm in April 2016.
 Matt is a graduate of the University of Oregon and has a background in environmental justice, project management, and renewable energy in the private industry and with nonprofits.
 His interests are in stakeholder engagement, environmental justice, energy and natural resource policy, and infrastructure projects.

 Ben Gettleman is a Vice President at Kearns & West with over ten years of experience managing environmental projects and a current focus on land use, water, air quality, and marine resource projects.
 His central skillset includes strategic planning and process design, meeting and public workshop facilitation, stakeholder outreach, and materials development.
 Ben is a member of the National Coalition of Dialogue and Deliberation and is a graduate of the Coro Center for Civic Leadership Public Affairs Fellowship Program.